Rouslan/NTracer/doc/ntracer.rst

         Set the field of vision.

-        If the scene has been locked by a renderer, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise a :py:class:`.render.LockedError` exception instead.

         :param number fov: The new field of vision in radians.

     .. py:method:: set_max_reflect_depth(depth)

         Set the value of :py:attr:`max_reflect_depth`.

-        If the scene has been locked by a renderer, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise a :py:class:`.render.LockedError` exception instead.

         :param integer depth: The new value.

     .. py:method:: set_shadows(shadows)

         Set the value of :py:attr:`shadows`

-        If the scene has been locked by a renderer, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise a :py:class:`.render.LockedError` exception instead.

         :param boolean shadows: The new value.

     .. py:attribute:: ambient_color

         The color of the ambient light.

         This light reaches all geometry unconditionally.

         The default value is ``Color(0,0,0)``.

         This attribute is read-only.
 To modify the value, use :py:meth:`set_ambient_color`.

     .. py:attribute:: bg_gradient_axis

         The index of the axis along which the three color gradient of the background will run.

         The default value is 1, corresponding to the y-axis.

         This attribute is read-only.
 To modify the value, use :py:meth:`set_background`.

     .. py:attribute:: bg1

         The first color of the three color gradient of the background.

         The default value is ``Color(1,1,1)``.

         This attribute is read-only.
 To modify the value, use :py:meth:`set_background`.

     .. py:attribute:: bg2

         The middle color of the three color gradient of the background.

         The default value is ``Color(0,0,0)``.

         This attribute is read-only.
 To modify the value, use :py:meth:`set_background`.

     .. py:attribute:: bg3

         The last color of the three color gradient of the background.

         The default value is ``Color(0,1,1)``.

         This attribute is read-only.
 To modify the value, use :py:meth:`set_background`.

     .. py:attribute:: boundary

         The :py:class:`AABB` that encloses all the primitives of the scene.

         This attribute is read-only.

     .. py:attribute:: camera_light

         A boolean specifying whether surfaces will be lit if they face the camera.

         This is equivalent to having an instance of :py:class:`GlobalLight` with :py:attr:`GlobalLight.color` set to ``Color(1,1,1)`` and
         :py:attr:`GlobalLight.direction` set to the direction that the camera is facing, except this light never casts shadows.

         The default value is ``True``.

         This attribute is read-only.
 To modify the value, use :py:meth:`set_camera_light`.

+    .. py:atrribute:: dimension

+        The dimension of the scene.

+        This attribute is read-only.

     .. py:attribute:: fov